Horbenkodev/hugo-blog/content/posts/how-to-name-a-travel-agency/index.md

 ---
 title: How to Name a Travel Agency?
+breadcrumbs: How to Name a Travel Agency
+slug: ""
+draft: false
-publishDate: '2017-02-28T00:00:00Z'
+publishDate: 2017-02-28T00:00:00Z
-authors: []
+image: travel-business-name.jpg
+og_image: travel-business-name.jpg
 description: The onset of the digital era took tour and travel industry to a new level.
 The original, bright, meaningful and memorable name is as necessary as air for tourism-related business nowadays.
-image: travel-business-name.jpg
-og_image: travel-business-name.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - business
+industries: []
 ---
 The onset of the digital era took tour and travel industry to a new level.
 Along with maps, tour guides, handbooks and various online platforms where you can order a taxi, book a hotel or find a storage for your luggage, travel agencies have moved to the web too.
 All of them now have websites and mobile apps.
 It became easy for tourists to find a suitable service provider but the travel market players are at risk to get lost in the terabytes of information that swamps consumers in the Internet.